seandjones92/.emacs.d/README.md

       (dired-mark-files-regexp regexp)
       (dired-toggle-marks)
       (dired-do-kill-lines))

+This function is used to terminate all TRAMP connections and to kill all buffers associated with TRAMP connections.
+Sometimes I'll have a lot going on, machines I'm no longer working on, too many buffers to sort through and this helps.

     (defun go-local ()
       "Clean up all remote connections."
       (interactive)
       (ignore-errors (tramp-cleanup-all-connections))
       (ignore-errors (tramp-cleanup-all-buffers)))

+This, in my opinion, is how Emacs should behave by default when saving files.
+Strip all white space from the end of the file and the ends of lines before saving.

     (defun save-buffer-clean ()
       "Strip the trailing whitespace from a file and save it."
       (interactive)
       (delete-trailing-whitespace)
       (save-buffer))

+Again, another function to get what I would like to be default behavior.
+This one handles killing buffers.
+If there is more than one buffer and I kill one, kill its window too.

     (defun smart-buffer-kill ()
       "Kill buffers in a way that makes sense."
       (interactive)
       (if (= (count-windows) 1)
           (kill-buffer)
         (kill-buffer-and-window)))

+This is one I don't use very often but can be useful.
+Copy the SSH public key to the clipboard.

     (defun ssh-clip ()
       "Copy '~/.ssh/id_rsa.pub' to clipboard.
     This will first empty the kill-ring (clipboard)"